ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/README.md

 # OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML
 Stable and self-use OpenCore EFI files for Lenovo Yoga C740-14IML.

+## About macOS Monterey 12
+The [main](https://github.com/ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/tree/main) branch of this repository has added the support for macOS Monterey 12.
+Since this version is still new, there could be some problems waiting for resolving for the EFI files.
+Feel free to download the latest preview version of my EFI files, test them, and create issues.
+> If you still want to use macOS Big Sur 11, check out the [macos-11](https://github.com/ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/tree/macos-11) branch as the files in this branch will likely not work anymore.

 ## Details of the PC used in debugging
 | Items       | Model               |
 | ----------- | ------------------- |